merry7cherry/Flow-Matching-trajectory-visualization/README.md

 - **Standard Flow Matching** with linear interpolation.
 - **Rectified Flow** training using the trajectories produced by the base flow-matching model.
 - **Variational Flow Matching (VFM)** with a latent-conditioned velocity field trained jointly with a variational encoder.
+- **Variational Mean Flow (VMF)** that augments the variational architecture with forward-mode derivatives to match the mean field objective.
 - Modular interfaces for datasets, flow objectives, models, training, simulation, and visualization.
 - Deterministic experiments via a fixed random seed.